pythonanywhere/help_pages/articles/RebuildingVirtualenvs.md

 ##1) Indentify your virtualenv

 Navigate to the **Web** tab and take a look at the *WSGI file* for each of your web apps.
 At the top (if it's using a virtualenv), you'll find a line that contains the line `activate_this`.
 That will include the path to your virtualenv.

-  * If the path starts with */home/myusername/.virtualenvs/...*, then you're using virtualenvwrapper.
+  * If the path starts with `/home/myusername/.virtualenvs/...`, then you're using virtualenvwrapper.

 The instructions below will contain instructions for people who use plain `virtualenv` and `virtualenvwrapper`.
 Use a **Bash console** to enter these commands.

 ##2) Use a requirements.txt file to record what packages you're using

-If you've already got a *requirements.txt* file, you can skip this bit, although you may want to just do the bit where we double-check what version of Python we're using.
+If you've already got a `requirements.txt` file, you can skip this bit, although you may want to just do the bit where we double-check what version of Python we're using.

-  1. Activate your virtualenv, using
+  1. Activate your virtualenv, using `source /home/myusername/path/to/virtualenv/bin/activate` or, if you're using virtualenvwrapper `workon my-virtualenv-name`

-    source /home/myusername/path/to/virtualenv/bin/activate

-Or, if using virtualenvwrapper:

-    source virtualenvwrapper.sh
-    workon my-virtualenv-name

-  * ii.
-Save the list of packages to a requirements file
+  2. Save the list of packages to a requirements file

-    pip freeze > /tmp/requirements.txt
+    * `pip freeze > /tmp/requirements.txt`

-  * iii.
-Double-check which version of python is in your virtualenv
+  3. Double-check which version of python is in your virtualenv

-    python --version
+    * `python --version`

-  * iv.
-Deactivate the virtualenv
+  4. Deactivate the virtualenv

-    deactivate
+    * `deactivate`

 ##3) Delete your old virtualenv

+    :::bash
     rm -rf /home/myusername/path/to/virtualenv

 or, if using virtualenvwrapper:

+    :::bash
     rmvirtualenv my-virtualenv-name